simonduf/jchart2d-code/readme-binaries.txt

 * Fixed bug #3289727: Dynamic chart with highlighting does not clear points.
 * Fixed potential memory leak in case traces with highlighting enabled are removed.
 * Fixed bug #3308052: test sources missing from 3.2.1 source file download tree.
+* Fixed bug #3352480: Chart2D.removeTrace(ITrace2D) does not work after changing it's state (e.g. via setZindex(Integer)).
+* Fixed bug #3405539:  PointPainterDisc.setColorFill is invoked with the same color as the trace color, the disc fill will not happen.
+  If the color is different, then fill happens. o Changed Chart2D method signature: public final void removeTrace(final ITrace2D points) to public final boolean removeTrace(final ITrace2D points) to return if removing was successful.

 jchart2d-3.2.1 - April, 16th, 2011

 !
 Added context menu entry for enabling/disabling antialiasing.